 Ability to interact effectively with staff, faculty, deans and external sponsors; strong organizational, administrative, and time management skills; ability to work under pressure in a deadline oriented environment; ability to satisfy divergent interest in support of broader strategic goals of the University (e.g, Building on Distinction).

 Effective communication skills, both oral and written, to elicit and communicate information, to analyze complex issues, and to prepare/present clear, informative and concise materials.

 Demonstrated ability to support a community of diverse perspectives and cultures in an inclusive environment.

-Strong organizational and administrative skills.
+Strong organizational and administrative skill.
 Initiative and judgement to independently problem solve and prioritize.
 Ability to work independently, but also as a strong team player when needed.
 Must also demonstrate the ability to be organized and flexible in an environment that requires continuous monitoring of priorities.

 Additional requirements include enthusiasm for working in a fast-paced environment; exceptional attention to detail and ability to multi-task, prioritize, and meet deadlines.

-Background check: criminal and education verification
+Background check: criminal and education verification.

 Recruiting Start Date:

 Please note that in order to be considered an applicant for any staff position at Brown University you must submit an application form for each position for which you believe you are qualified.
 Applications are not kept on file for future positions.
 Please include a cover letter and resume with each position application.

 Brown University is committed to fostering a diverse and inclusive academic global community; as an EEO/AA employer, Brown considers applicants for employment without regard to, and does not discriminate on the basis of, gender, sex, sexual orientation, gender identity, national origin, age, race, protected veteran status, disability, or any other legally protected status.